ibm-cloud-docs/vpc/vsi_is_create_instance_byok.md

 ## Creating a customer-managed encryption volume in JSON format
 {: #vsi-vol-attachment-json}

-When you create either a boot volume or data volume during VSI provisioning, you must specify a JSON file to define the customer-managed encryption volume parameters.
+When you create either a boot volume or data volume during virtual server instance provisioning, you must specify a JSON file to define the customer-managed encryption volume parameters.
 The `encryption_key` parameter in the JSON file must include a valid CRN for the root key in the Key Protect service.

 See the following examples for a boot or data volume attachment.
 You can copy the example replace the information with your volume information.
 Your root key CRN is show as `crn:[...key:...]` in the examples.